asterizk/pws-extractor/README.md

-# PWS Weather Fetcher
+# PWS Weather Fetcher (SwiftBar Plugin)

-A Python script to fetch current weather data (e.g., precipitation rate and accumulation) from a Weather Underground PWS API.
+A SwiftBar-compatible plugin that displays current precipitation data from your Weather Underground Personal Weather Station (PWS) in your macOS menu bar.
+This version uses **only the Python standard library** — no dependencies or virtual environment required.

 ## Setup